Scope and Themes

 Open-Source Software Initiatives

 A number of software projects have directly addressed astronomy visualization needs (ex: AAS WorldWide Telescope, FITS Liberator, etc).
-Do these tools help address core needs for current communications goals?
+Do these tools help address core needs for current science learning and communications goals?
 How could they be improved?
 How can we promote these to the astro dev community?
 This workshop should address these and other questions.

 In the interests of maintaining a strong visualization community moving forward, one outcome will be to draft a white paper on best practices and support for visualization efforts and collaborations moving forward, spanning the themes outlined above.